profbrandon/tectonics-2/etc/ideas.md

       * This should push plates apart, providing an acceleration, possibly related to the length of the boundary?
     + Transform Boundaries
       * These only really make sense when the plates are moving in exactly opposite directions and if the boundary between them is parallel to their velocity vectors
+        - This initially appears to be the case (as is mentioned in [Viilanen 2012]) but on further inspection, there will almost always be transform boundaries.
+This is because if you consider one plate's frame of reference, then the other is always moving in some other direction.
+So long as one part of the plate's shared boundary is aligned with this vector then there is a transform fault
       * How could these be modeled?
 Is leaving them out inaccurate?
         - It seems likely that the action of plates would try to minimize the energy between them, thus, plate boundaries should optimize themselves for either purely transform behavior or purely subductive behavior.
 Perhaps, plates could lose small bits of material to the other, slowly changing the orientation of the boundary.
 What could be the local mechanism to do this?